|FIRE DAMAGED ROADWAY RESILIENCY IMPROVEMENTS PROJECT

 Digouts address a more focused failed portion of the road.
 This treatment is used when the majority of the roadway remained in fair condition with localized sections of load failure.
 Applying a slurry treatment to the entire pavement surface reseals the street to restrict water intrusion to the subbase and increase skid resistance.
 This resealing helps maintain the integrity of the roadway in future years by minimizing surface oxidation and water intrusion which can cause the pavement to degrade at a more rapid rate.
 Additionally, striping will be replaced on all streets and approximately 300 concrete curb ramps will be replaced in compliance with the Americans with Disabilities Act requirements along street segments that receive a mill and fill treatment.

 For additional information visit CPE Project webpage at PID #02258

 |HOPPER AVENUE SIDEWALK, LANDSCAPE AND PAVEMENT RESTORATION PROJECT

 Hopper Avenue Sidewalk, Landscape and Pavement Restoration

 In July 2021, City Council provided unanimous support to dedicate up to $6 million of the PG&E settlement funds to be used toward the recovery of the Hopper Avenue Restoration project.
-Prior to construction, the City plans to host one or more community meeting(s) in spring 2022 to discuss potential roadway improvements, such as widening sidewalks, adding bulb-outs, reducing traffic lanes, or adding a center median.
+Prior to construction, the City plans to host one or more community meeting(s) in fall 2022 to discuss potential roadway improvements, such as widening sidewalks, adding bulb-outs, reducing traffic lanes, or adding a center median.
 Community input is key as we move forward with this community restoration project.
 Construction is anticipated to begin in late 2023.